-Your search using Global DRO may have been unsuccessful for a number of reasons:
+Your search may have been unsuccessful for the following reasons.

-Why can't I check my supplements using Global DRO?
+Why can't I find my supplement products on Global DRO?

 I have checked my medication and it is prohibited.
 What do I need to do now?

 If the medication you are looking to take is prohibited, you may need to apply for a Therapeutic Use Exemption (TUE).
 Consult the TUE Wizard on the UK Anti-Doping website (https://www.ukad.org.uk/tue-wizard) for more information about the TUE process.

 What is the reference number that appears on the results page?

 The reference number is randomly generated and does not contain information which identifies you but can be used to confirm the specific search you have performed.
 You should record the reference number of your search and save a PDF of the search results to your electronic device.
 Using this reference number, we will be able to recreate and review the same results of this search if needed at a later date.

 Why does a drug’s route of administration matter?